blazmrak/veles/README.md

 answer is "not that far".
 But by just having a some opinions and not solving for every possible problem under the sun, the answer is "surprisingly far".
 So if you are just developing an application or writing a script and Maven seems like an overkill, you can use Veles.
-If at any point you feel like Maven would be better, you can export Veles project to Maven via `veles export`.

 ## Goals